 The Intuos Pro comes in various sizes and even has a paper edition.
 Image courtesy of Image Science.

 A tablet is an essential tool for all things graphic design, and no tablet is more design-friendly than the Wacom Intuos Pro.
 This super-sensitive device can feel 8,192 levels of pressure and up to 60 degrees of tilt, making a drawing on your computer almost easier than drawing with pencil and paper.
 If you still like the feeling of paper under your hand, however, the Intuos Pro Paper Edition includes an electronic pen that operates without batteries or a power cord and can actually draw on paper while at the same time transferring that drawing through to the tablet.
 Cool, right?

 This phone has low-light capabilities that most of its competitors can’t even dream of.
 Image courtesy of Gear Patrol.

 iPhone who?
 We all know that Google is taking over the world, and the latest Google Pixel just confirms those suspicions further.
 This phone has the best camera on the market, wrapped up in a neat package along with OLED screen and completely lag-free software.
 It truly is the best phone for on-the-go drawing, using snazzy new apps, or testing out mobile website designs.

 Hardware has taken a few steps forward over the years, but software has improved — and is still improving — by leaps and bounds.
 It’s hard work to keep up with all the innovations, but it’s so worth it for the improvements in efficiency and quality of work.
-Plus, we’re going to make it easy for you — all the software you need is right here.
+Plus, we’ll make it easy for you — all the software you need is right here.